-Even though the Garmin Forerunner 235 has been on the market for almost 5 years (2015), it still offers you a few things to take into account, not to mention the rock bottom price.
+Even though the Garmin Forerunner 235 has been on the market for almost 5 years (2015), it still offers you a few things to take into account, not to mention the decent price.

 Like most entry-level watches of Garmin, the Forerunner 235 is no exception when you fully control the watch by 5 sided buttons.